Penny for Pinellas

 City Facility Improvements

-- Replacement of roofs and air handling systems in City buildings.
+- Replacement of roofs and HVAC systems in City facilities

 What You Should Know About The Penny

-5. The Penny was first authorized by Pinellas County voters by referendum in November 1989, and again in March, 1997.
+4. The Penny was first authorized by Pinellas County voters by referendum in November 1989, and reauthorized in March, 1997, and March 2007.

 6. Unless Pinellas County voters agree to re-authorize the Penny for another ten-year period, it will expire on January 31, 2020.

-7. Pinellas County voters are being asked to make this decision to re-authorize in 2017 to ensure sound capital improvement planning for the upcoming years.
+7. Pinellas County voters are being asked to make this decision to re-authorize in 2017.

-9. The first and second ten-year Penny programs enabled the City to replace, improve and extend the life of City facilities on a pay-as-you-go basis, thus avoiding the interest costs of borrowing.
+9. The three rounds of the Penny programs enabled the city to replace, improve and extend the life of city facilities on a pay-as-you-go basis, thus avoiding the interest costs of borrowing.

-10. The Penny has allowed the City to replace or upgrade many older facilities, to improve their safety, increase their service capacities, and reduce costs through fire sprinkling and energy efficient lighting.
+10. The Penny has allowed the city to replace or upgrade many older facilities.

-11. The Penny has enabled the City to improve its ability to routinely extend the life of its infrastructure and replace damaged infrastructure, like sidewalks.
+11. The Penny has enabled the city to replace damaged infrastructure, like sidewalks.

-11. The Penny has been paired with other funding sources, like the stormwater fee, to make major drainage improvements, and has been used to leverage many grants from regional, state and federal sources to stretch local dollars further.
+11. The Penny has been paired with other funding sources, like the stormwater fee, to make drainage improvements and has been used to leverage grants from regional, state and federal sources to stretch local dollars further.

 What If The Penny Is Not Re-Authorized By Pinellas County Voters?

 All the cities in Pinellas County and the Board of County Commissioners would need to revert to other existing funding sources for major capital improvements.
 These would include General Funds and borrowings that were used before the Penny existed.
-Without a dedicated funding source, like the Penny, capital improvements would compete with operations to a greater extent, probably slowing the amount of improvements made.
+Without a dedicated funding source for capital improvement projects, like the Penny, those projects would go unfunded or would compete for funding with operations or other sources.